orm-fux/es-inspector/README.md

 ![Raw JSON Result](images/result-view_raw.png)

 In the tree view you can copy a sub-tree by selecting it and using the keyboard shortcut `Ctrl+C`.
-It will be copied as JSON string.
+It will be copied as JSON String.

 ![Tree Result](images/result-view_tree.png)

-The table view allows you to re-order the columns via drag-&_drop of the column headers, as well as sorting by column on the column headers.
+The table view allows you to re-order the columns via drag-&-drop of the column headers, as well as sorting by column on the column headers.

 ![Table Result](images/result-view_table.png)